-- Everyone has a different pain tolerance that will dictate the amount of pain medication required. - A decreased dose and less frequent use of pain medication will occur during your recovery period.
+• Everyone has a different pain tolerance that will dictate the amount of pain medication required.

+- A decreased dose and less frequent use of pain medication will occur during your recovery period.
 A gradual weaning of medications should begin as soon as possible, generally within 2 to 4 weeks. - Conservative use of narcotic pain medication is advised.
-One should try non-narcotic medication, such as Tylenol, and reserve narcotics for more severe pain. - While using narcotic pain medication you SHOULD NOT drive.

-- Do not take anti-inflammatory medicines such as ibuprofen, Meloxicam, Advil, Aleve, or Motrin, as these may affect your bone healing for 10 weeks following your surgery. - Celebrex (a prescription NSAID) is allowed after surgery.
-Please call the office for a possible prescription for Celebrex for post-op inflammation and pain symptoms. - Narcotics will not be considered for refills on weekends, holidays or at night.
-Please contact the office Monday-Friday before 3 p.m. for pain medication refills. - Narcotics will not be prescribed 6-12 weeks after the date of surgery.
+One should try non-narcotic medication, such as Tylenol and reserve narcotics for only the difficult times. - Narcotics will not be considered for refills on weekends, holidays or at night.
+Please contact the office Monday-Friday before 3 p.m. for pain medication refills. - Narcotics will not be prescribed three months after the date of surgery. - You can start taking all NSAIDs (ibuprofen, Motrin, Aleve, Advil, etc.) three days after surgery.